 Feed My Lambs: Why the Lord’s Table Should Be Restored to Covenant Children.
 Grande Prairie, AB: Pactum Reformanda, 2002, 220 pp. My first full-length book to be published.
 A comprehensive overview of the question of paedocommunion, including a lengthy exposition of 1 Corinthians 11.17-34 and extensive interaction with objections.

 Reforming the Modern Church was my first completed book manuscript.
 It addressed practical church issues such as office, membership, discipline, and so on, in light of a covenantal mindset.
-It was never formally published, but most of it has found its way to the public eye in the form of essays at the Biblical Studies Center.
-I have also heard of at least one church that was using the book as a study text for a membership class.
+It was never formally published, but much of it found its way to the public eye in the form of essays at the Biblical Studies Center and are now available in the essays section of this site.
+Years ago, I also heard of at least one church that was using the book as a study text for a membership class.
 I guess you never know where even unpublished material will end up if you show it to friends!

 “Judah’s Life from the Dead: The Gospel of Romans 11.”
 In The Glory of Kings: A Festschrift in Honor of James B. Jordan, Peter Leithart and John Barach, editors (Eugene, OR: Pickwick, 2011).